 However, it is “far more likely that what we’ll actually see is a progressive relaxation of measures over quite a long period”, he explains.

-One measure that Professor Dingwall thinks could occur amid the lockdown is the reopening of schools.
 A recent study published in the Lancet Child & Adolescent Health journal found that the closing of schools do not appear to have a significant effect on the spread of infections during outbreaks such as Covid-19.

 Following the analysis of 16 studies, researchers estimated that school closures would reduce deaths by around 2 to 4 per cent during the coronavirus pandemic in the UK, less than other social distancing measures.